Joey Gallo Player Props: Twins vs. Braves

-Joey Gallo, with a slugging percentage of .276 in his past 10 games -- including one home run -- will be in action for the Minnesota Twins versus the Atlanta Braves, with Spencer Strider on the hill, June 26 at 7:20 PM ET.
+The Minnesota Twins and Joey Gallo (.379 slugging percentage over his past 10 games, including two homers), take on starter Bryce Elder and the Atlanta Braves at Truist Park, Tuesday at 7:20 PM ET.

-He had a hitless performance in his last game (0-for-3) against the Tigers.
+He hit a home run while going 1-for-3 in his most recent game against the Braves.

 Joey Gallo Game Info & Props vs. the Braves